doetoe/blockchain/README.md

 ### Dependencies ###

 All this runs in Python 3, though probably Python 2 should work as well, possibly with some minor changes.
-It uses the non-standard modules flask, crypto and dateutil.
+It uses the non-standard modules flask, ecdsa and dateutil.

 ### Contact ###